 Ridesharing has become increasingly popular in Colorado and throughout the United States.
 According to a report compiled by the Brookings Institution, the number of Uber drivers on the road in Denver has nearly doubled in the last two years.

 Of course, Uber is not simply limited to Colorado’s largest city; the company operates throughout the state, from the Denver suburbs down to Colorado Springs and Pueblo.

 Unfortunately, like any other vehicles on the road, Uber cars are sometimes involved in major accidents.
 Due to the complicated nature of how this company does business, victims are often unsure of what exactly they are supposed to do after a crash.

-At McCormick & Murphy, P.C., our Colorado Uber accident lawyers have helped protect the legal rights and financial interests of many injured victims.
+At McCormick & Murphy, P.C., our Colorado Uber and car accident lawyers have helped protect the legal rights and financial interests of many injured victims.
 If you were injured in a crash due to the negligence of an Uber driver, we can help you hold the company responsible for your damages.